-- 1. You can install a circular disk over the power-control button to prevent accidental manual power-off.
-This disk, known as the power-control button shield, comes with your server. - 2.
-After you plug the power cord of your server into an electrical outlet, wait approximately 20 seconds before pressing the power-control button.
-During this time, the system is initializing; therefore, the power-control button does not respond. - If the server is turned on and a power failure occurs, the server will start automatically when power is restored. - The Wake on LAN feature will turn on the server at the set time (when a Magic Packet is received), provided that all of the following conditions are met:
+Note: After you plug the power cord of your server into an electrical outlet, wait approximately 20 seconds before pressing the power-control button.
+During this time, the system is initializing; therefore, the power-control button does not respond.

-- AC power is present. - The server is either off or shut down from an Advanced Configuration and Power Interface (ACPI) operating system. - The Wake on LAN feature is enabled in the Configuration/Setup Utility program. - A supported Wake on LAN adapter is installed in PCI slot 1 and is connected to the system board with the 3-pin auxiliary power connector.
+- If the server is turned on and a power failure occurs, the server will start automatically when power is restored. - The Wake on LAN feature will turn on the server at the set time (when a Magic Packet is received), provided that all of the following conditions are met: - AC power is present. - The server is either off or shut down from an Advanced Configuration and Power Interface (ACPI) operating system. - The Wake on LAN feature is enabled in the Configuration/Setup Utility program.

-- 1. See "Choices available from the Configuration/Setup main menu" on page 30 for a description of the Configuration/Setup Utility program. - 2.
-See "System board options connectors" on page 53 for connector locations. - 3.
-For additional information on the Wake on LAN function, adapters, and cables, refer to the documentation that comes with the adapters. - 4.
-See "Ethernet port" on page 89 for information on Ethernet controllers and adapters, and Wake on LAN PCI adapters. - If the optional system-management adapter is installed in your server, the system-management adapter can turn on the server.
+- 1. For additional information on the Wake on LAN function, adapters, and cables, refer to the documentation that comes with the adapters. - 2.
+See "Ethernet port" on page 74 for information on Ethernet controllers and adapters, and Wake on LAN PCI adapters. - If the IBM Remote Supervisor Adapter is installed in your server, the Remote Supervisor Adapter can turn on the server. - The server has an Automatic BIOS Recovery (ABR) feature which allows recovery from defective BIOS in some cases. - The server provides Automatic Server Restart (ASR) logic that supports restarting the system when there is an operating system hang.